-When a cryptocurrency cannot meet demand (as Bitcoin above), we say that it has scalability problems.
+To reiterate, when a cryptocurrency cannot meet demand it’s said to have scalability issues.
 In other words, it cannot scale up past a certain point.
-The result is frustrated investors and lack of faith in crypto’s future.
+The result is frustrated investors and a lack of faith in a particular coin’s future.

-XTRABYTES employs a system of physical and virtual nodes that connect through a private virtual network (named VITALS).
-These physical nodes (named STATIC nodes) are required to sign off on each transaction block.
-This is why we say XTRABYTES uses “Proof-of-Signature”.
+XTRABYTES™ employs a system of physical and virtual nodes that connect through a private virtual network named VITALS.
+These physical STATIC nodes, as they’re named, are required to sign-off on each transaction block.
+This configuration is why we use the phrase “Proof of Signature.”
 WIth this requirement, these nodes must be FAST!

 Would you like to know more?